-The humble bluegill has a place in the hearts and memories of most freshwater anglers, and if you’re anything like me, one of these feisty little fish probably got you hooked for life!
+The humble bluegill has a place in the hearts and memories of most freshwater anglers, and if you’re anything like us, one of these feisty little fish probably got you hooked for life!

 While many of us graduate to bigger and “better” species like bass, spending sundown chasing bluegills as an adult is no less exciting than it was as a kid.
 And if you have a young angler or two in your family, casting into a pile of bluegill and pulling fish after fish into your boat is a great way to build a love of angling in the next generation.